Whyteleafe: Amenities

-Whyteleafe has: a large pub, a micropub, a newsagent, general store, two petrol stations (M&S and Waitrose food outlets), a post office, hairdresser, chemist, ladies' outfitter, baker, fish and chip shop, kebab shop, Indian restaurant, Chinese restaurant, launderette, barber, Tesco Express and an e-cigarette store.
+Whyteleafe has various shops and amenities.
 To the south of Whyteleafe are the headquarters of Gold Group International, the largest employer in the parish boundaries.

 Whyteleafe School, is a primary school which is part of the multi academy trust GLF and is situated at the bottom of Whyteleafe Hill.
 It makes use of the site of the former Whyteleafe Girls' Grammar School, vacated in the late 1970s.
 Warlingham School (secondary) is at the top of Tithe Pit Shaw Lane, on the edge of Whyteleafe in the east.

 The C of E church of St Luke was built in 1866, founded as a new parish in the Diocese of Southwark.

 Transport

 There are three railway stations: Whyteleafe South, Whyteleafe and Upper Warlingham.
 All three stations are served by Southern services.
 The Godstone road (A22) cuts through north to south.
-Bus routes 407 and 434 serve the area and run from Coulsdon, Croydon, Sutton, and Caterham.
+Bus routes 407, 434 and 439 serve the area and run from Coulsdon, Croydon, Sutton, Waddon Marsh and Caterham.
 Whyteleafe village grew after the railway came on its way to Caterham in 1856.
 A second line, the Oxted Line, following a slightly higher contour, opened in 1884.
 It serves different destinations to the south but also runs to London Bridge or Victoria.

 Sport and leisure

 AFC Whyteleafe is the main football club following the closure of Whyteleafe F.C. in 2021.
-AFC Whyteleafe, like its predessor plays in grounds on Church Road where the former club moved in 1959, when it moved from the field off New Barn Lane, now utilised by the adjacent Kenley School.
+AFC Whyteleafe, like its predecessor, plays in grounds on Church Road where the former club moved in 1959, when it moved from the field off New Barn Lane, now utilised by the adjacent Kenley School.
 Separate from its ground in the west of town is the large recreation ground below wooded hills in the east of town which has informal sports fields and a playground.

 Caterham and Whyteleafe Tennis Club is located in Manor Park near Whyteleafe South Station.
 The Surrey National Golf Club is located in nearby Chaldon.